Standard rate turn

-Aircraft maneuvering is referenced to a standard rate turn, also known as a rate one turn (ROT).
+A standard rate turn in aircraft maneuvering, also known as a rate one turn (ROT), is defined as a turn at 3° per second.

-A standard rate turn is defined as a 3° per second turn, which completes a 360° turn in 2 minutes.
+Executing a standard rate turn completes a 360° turn in 2 minutes.
 This is known as a 2-minute turn, or rate one (180°/min).
-Fast airplanes, or aircraft on certain precision approaches, use a half standard rate ('rate half' in some countries), which completes a 360° turn in 4 minutes, but the definition of standard rate does not change.
+Fast airplanes, or aircraft on certain precision approaches, use a half-standard-rate ('rate half' in some countries), completing a 360° turn in 4 minutes.

 Usage

 Image showing the face of a turn coordinator during a standard rate coordinated right turn.

 Standardized turn rates are often employed in approaches and holding patterns to provide a reference for controllers and pilots so that each will know what the other is expecting.
 The pilot banks the airplane such that the turn and slip indicator points to the mark appropriate for that aircraft and then uses a clock to time the turn.
 The pilot can roll out at any desired direction depending on the length of time in the turn.

 During a constant-bank level turn, increasing airspeed decreases the rate of turn, and increases the turn radius.
 A rate half turn (1.5° per second) is normally used when flying faster than 250 kn.
 The term rate two turn (6° per second) is used on some low-speed aircraft.